RV Living Guide

 Full-Time Winter RV Living Considerations

-If you’re planning on living in Idaho and braving the cold in your compact motorhome, the following steps will ensure you remain warm and cozy until the spring thaw:
+If you’re planning on living in Idaho and braving the cold in your compact motorhome, the following steps will ensure you remain warm and cozy until spring comes around:

 - Add Extra Insulation to the Floors and Windows